OPM/IFEM/README.md

 IFEM is an object-oriented toolbox for implementing isogeometric finite element solvers for linear and nonlinear partial differential equations.
-The toolbox is developed through the ICADA project at SINTEF ICT, Trondheim.
+The toolbox was developed through the ICADA project at SINTEF Digital.
 The purpose of this code is to serve as a common base for isogeometric PDE-simulators, using splines and NURBS as basis functions in the finite element formulations.
 The toolbox contains methods for doing linear and non-linear,